sstaub/eOS3/README.md

 DSTool(uint8_t pinUp, uint8_t pinDown);
 FaderTool();
 ```
-- **pinUp** pin for the button increasing the page, not need for virtual devices.
+- **pinUp** pin for the button increasing the page, not needed for virtual devices.
-- **pinDown** pin for the button decreasing the page, not need for virtual devices.
+- **pinDown** pin for the button decreasing the page, not needed for virtual devices.

 ### Methods